trinker/regexr/README.md

 -> regular expression
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  -> comment

 The `%:)%` binary operator allows the user to optionally add comments to the regular expressions.
-The `%:)%` is a smiley face emoticon is used here because commented code/expressions is happy code.
+The `%:)%`, containing a smiley face emoticon (&#9786;), is used here because commented code/expressions is happy code.